-If you set up an access list in the Access Control screen, you must add each wireless computer's MAC address to the router's access list.
+If you set up an access list you must add each wireless computer's MAC address to the router's access list.

 Network Settings

 Make sure that the network settings of the computer are correct.
 Wired and wirelessly connected computers must use network (IP) addresses on the same network as the router.
 The simplest way to do this is to configure each computer to obtain an IP address automatically using DHCP.